opencybersecurityalliance/stix-extensions/2.x/SCO/x-oca-asset.md

 In SIEM terminology which collects events from many systems - it is used to describe where the events took place.
 It is referenced in the [`x-oca-event`](./x-oca-event.md) object.

-While `x-oca-asset` specifies the host on which the associated event occurred, it may provide extenstions to describe addtional entities of tne runtime environment.
+While `x-oca-asset` specifies the host on which the associated event occurred, it may provide extenstions to describe addtional entities of tne runtime environnment.
 In a cloud environment the event may occur within a container that is running or a partcular pod on the host. `x-oca-asset` uses a separate extension for each addtional runtime entity.
 Please note that as per the STIX [2.0](http://docs.oasis-open.org/cti/stix/v2.0/cs01/part3-cyber-observable-core/stix-v2.0-cs01-part3-cyber-observable-core.html#_Toc496715388)and [2.1](https://docs.oasis-open.org/cti/stix/v2.1/csprd01/stix-v2.1-csprd01.html#_Toc16070830), COOs/SCOs can have any number of extenstions.

 | property name | type | description |
 |--|--|--|